 - Weight capacity and handling capacity.
 Carriers with CPSC certification are subjected to weight testing with a weight that’s almost thrice its maximum weight capacity.

-Test the Carrier Before Hitting the Trail
+Test Before Hitting the Trail

-It is a must that you do this before putting your child inside the carrier.
-Fit the carrier to your body size and height.
+Fit the waist and shoulder straps to your body size and height.
 Adjust all the necessary straps in the carrier in the shoulder straps and the hip belt area.

-Pull the straps to make sure that it stays in place while your child is inside the carrier.
+Pull the straps to make sure that it stays in place while your child is inside the cockpit.

 You also need to test the cabin that’s designed for the child.
 Check the buckles and harnesses to make sure that everything locks properly.
 Check the back support, leg opening and the cushioned as well.